Taskmaster (TV series): Tasks

 Tasks are typically given to the contestants by Horne in his role as the Taskmaster's assistant, who hands them a tri-folded page sealed with red wax and the "TM" branding.
 The contestants must read the task out loud.
 Tasks given to contestants range from simple physical challenges, such as "eat as much watermelon as you can in one minute", to more complex or artistic tasks, such as "make a stop-motion video featuring a potato".
 Some tasks may consist of multiple stages or mini-tasks.
 In some cases, contestants conduct tasks as a team with one or two other contestants; in most such cases, all members of a team receive the same score.
 To complete tasks, contestants often have to apply a level of logic, creativity, or lateral thinking in order to achieve the end goal.
 Contestants can be disqualified and awarded no points for a task if they fail to achieve the task's objective, inadvertently break one of the task's rules, or cheat.
 Conversely, they can be given bonus points, either at Davies's discretion or based on criteria described in a task's instructions.
 Occasionally, prank tasks are given to one contestant alone, who is led to believe the others are performing the same task; Davies may award bonus points for these.
 Tasks are mostly pre-recorded months in advance and then screened in-studio with the contestants and presenters present, during which Davies assigns scores.
-Most tasks are usually conducted in or around the Taskmaster house, a former groundskeepers' cottage located on the outskirts of a golf course in Dukes Meadows, Chiswick.
-Other pre-recorded tasks are filmed at a specific location that changes each series, with previous locations including Buckinghamshire Railway Centre, Chesham United's stadium, Gatwick Airport's South Terminal and Frogmore Paper Mill.

 Two tasks are usually conducted during studio segments: an introductory Prize task, in which each contestant supplies an object they possess that conforms to a set theme, all of which will be awarded to the winner of the episode; and a final "Live" task, which the contestants perform onstage in the studio.
 In the event of a tie in the top score at the end of the episode or series, either a pre-recorded tiebreaker task between the tied contestants is shown, or a quick live task is performed to determine the winner.

+Task locations

-Each series is assigned a theme that influences the design of the house, most notably the portrait of Greg Davies in the living room, as well as the music during transitions between tasks.
+Most tasks are conducted in or around the Taskmaster house, a three-room former groundskeepers' cottage located on the outskirts of a golf course in Dukes Meadows, Chiswick.
+Each series is assigned a theme that influences the design of the house, most notably the portrait of Greg Davies in the living room, as well as the music that plays during tasks.
 Themes for various series have included Japanese, western, art deco, Victorian, and steampunk.

+Other pre-recorded tasks are filmed at a specific location that changes each series, with previous locations including Dukes Meadows Bandstand, Buckinghamshire Railway Centre, Chesham United F.C.'s stadium, Gatwick Airport's South Terminal, and Frogmore Paper Mill.